abstractsun/braindump/README.md

     - Variant: `./queue`
 - `./qr "QR_MSG"` - A wrapper for [qrencode](https://fukuchi.org/works/qrencode/index.html.en) that displays a qr image which encodes the provided `QR_MSG`
     - Variant: `./qr` - Reads from stdin

+## Other tricks

+- Files in the `tasks/archived` and `logs/archived` subdirectories are ignored, allowing the creation of a new task/log files with the same names
+- When opening a task file, `:loadview` is invoked to load the existing vim view if it exists.
+This is useful when the view contains folded lines

 ## License